xantorohara/XantoI2C/README.md

 ```

 ## About XantoI2C
-Software I2C-master implementation.
+Simple software I2C-master implementation.
+Like any other I2C it uses two wires to communicate with slave devices:
+Serial Data Line (SDA) and Serial Clock Line (SCL).
+But it is not limited to the use of Arduino's special SDA/SCL pins, you can use **any** pins.

 Features:
 * Pure Arduino/C++ code
 * No ASM, no magic, just plain clear code corresponding to the timing diagram
-* It can communicate with I2C chips using **any** Arduino's pins, not only those that are marked as SDA and SCL
+* It can communicate with I2C chips using **any** Arduino's pins, not only those that are marked as SDA and SCL,
+so you can connect many more I2C devices to Arduino at the same time.
 * It can be configured to work with unusual latency or propagation time,
 for example when you have too long wires, capacitors, amplifiers or repeaters on the line,
-or if you just use a barbed wires instead of copper wires.
+or if you just use a barbed wires instead of copper wires

 ## Timings diagram
+This pictures demonstrates some I2C cases.
+Also it shows signal timings (pulse time, delay time).

 ![Timings diagram](https://github.com/xantorohara/XantoI2C/raw/master/extras/XantoI2C-timings.png?raw=true)

-Serial Data Line (SDA) and Serial Clock Line (SCL)

 ## Bus Speed